PTegmark/Scratch-GANPaint/README.md

 * When clicked, the 11th text button (labeled "reset") resets the main image to display the original version of the image currently being edited.

-* If the user drags the mouse across the main image, the coordinates of all points within the image that the mouse drags over will be stored in an array called "selectedPoints". selectedPoints is reset every time that the main image is clicked on or dragged.
+* If the user drags the mouse across the main image, the coordinates of all points within the image that the mouse dragged over will be stored in an array called "selectedPoints". selectedPoints is reset every time that the main image is clicked on or dragged.
 Currently, selectedPoints is simply being printed to the console once the user releases the mouse after dragging it across the main image.
-However, in the future, this should instead cause selectedPoints to be sent to the GAN Paint server, along with brushState, drawingState, and the current main image.
+However, in the future, releasing the mouse after dragging it across the main image should instead cause selectedPoints to be sent to the GAN Paint server, along with brushState, drawingState, and the current main image.

 * When any given church selection button is clicked, the main image will be set to display the corresponding image.

-What The Block Still Needs To Do:
+### What The Block Still Needs To Do:

 * The 10th text button (labeled "undo"), can be clicked, but currently doesn't do anything besides print the message "Undo button clicked. " to the console.
 It needs to be properly implemented as an undo button.
-This undo button will ideally function by storing previous versions of the main image on the user's computer, and accessing them as necessary when the undo button is clicked.
+This undo button will ideally function by storing previous versions of the main image on the user's web browser, and accessing them as necessary when the undo button is clicked.
 Of course, the actual implementation of the undo button will be up to you (assuming that you are the one who will finish this project).
-Insert the code for the undo button within the function "Blockly.FieldGANPaint.prototype.onButtonClick" in the file "scratch-blocks/core/field_ganpaint.js", at the spot that says:
+Insert the code that you write for the undo button within the function "Blockly.FieldGANPaint.prototype.onButtonClick" in the file "scratch-blocks/core/field_ganpaint.js", at the spot that says:

 ```
 // ***